technicalabinesh/Diabetes-Prediction-Using-Machine-Learning-/README.md

 │   └── charts and confusion matrix images
 ├── README.md
 └── requirements.txt

 🔍 Key Insights
 High glucose levels and BMI are strong indicators of diabetes

-Age and number of pregnancies also contribute to higher risk
+Age and pregnancies also contribute to risk

-Among tested models, Random Forest and SVM performed the best (Accuracy ~80%)
+Random Forest and SVM performed best (~80% accuracy)

-Balanced datasets and proper scaling improved performance significantly
+Balanced datasets and feature scaling significantly improved results

-📈 Visualizations
-Correlation Heatmap

-Histogram of Features

-Pair Plots

-Confusion Matrix

-ROC-AUC Curve

-(All saved under /visuals/ folder)

 🚀 How to Run the Project
-Clone the repo:
+1️⃣ Clone the repository:

 bash
 Copy
 Edit
 git clone https://github.com/yourusername/Diabetes-Prediction-Using-ML.git
 cd Diabetes-Prediction-Using-ML
-Install required packages:
+2️⃣ Install dependencies:

 bash
 Copy
 Edit
 pip install -r requirements.txt
-Launch the notebook:
+3️⃣ Launch the notebook:

 bash
 Copy
 Edit
 jupyter notebook notebooks/diabetes_prediction.ipynb
 🌟 Future Enhancements
 🔄 Build a web interface using Streamlit or Flask

-📱 Deploy the model as an API for mobile/clinical integration
+📱 Deploy the model as an API for clinical/mobile use

-🧠 Train deep learning models (e.g., ANN)
+🧠 Train deep learning models like Artificial Neural Networks

-🔍 Use SHAP or LIME for interpretability
+🧪 Use SHAP or LIME for model interpretability

+🏷️ License
+This project is licensed under the MIT License.
+Feel free to use, modify, and share for educational and non-commercial purposes.

+🤝 Acknowledgements
+Dataset Source: Kaggle - PIMA Diabetes

-# Made with ❤️ by Abinesh M.
+Developed with ❤️ by Abinesh M.